boniolp/graphit/README.md

 <img width="400" src="./figures/demo_graphit.gif"/>
 </p>

-Graphit is a Python-based web interactive tool to interpet and compare time series clustering on several datasets of the [UCR-Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
+GrapHint is a Python-based web interactive tool to interpet and compare time series clustering on several datasets of the [UCR-Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
 It is based on a novel graph-based time series clustering, called $k$-Graph.
 $k$-Graph is divided into three steps: (i) Graph embedding, (ii) Graph clustering,